algorandfoundation/algokit-core/docs/research/openapi-generators.md

 ## Future Work

-1. **Expanded Endpoint Coverage**: Develop custom Mustache test templates for each target language to ensure robust testing across more API endpoints.
+1. **Expanded Endpoint Coverage and integration into algokit-utils**: Develop custom Mustache test templates for each target language to ensure robust testing across more API endpoints.
+As new categories of endpoints are covered, we can perform integration into algokit-utils in parallel.
 2. **CI/CD Integration & Versioning**: Implement a proper CI/CD pipeline for automated client generation and introduce semantic versioning.
 This includes integrating the generated clients into version control and adding output stability tests to track changes easily when specifications are updated.
 3. **Monorepo Management**: Explore tools like Bazel or NX to improve the management of our multi-language codebase, potentially offering benefits like incremental builds and better dependency handling.
 4. **Documentation Generation**: Automate the generation of client-specific documentation.
 The default generator already creates basic Markdown files, but we aim to enhance this.

+### Furthe notes

 Adopting a monorepo structure with tools like Bazel or NX could offer advantages such as: